xcollantes/tab-brave-search/README.md

-# tab-brave-search
+# Brave Search hotkeys

-Hotkeys for Brave Search
+Hotkeys for Brave Search.

+### Tab key on search

+Press tab when moving the focus to the first search result.